isaacotto/newsite/README.md

 3. Figure out the best solution for hosting audio for streaming.
 4. Update with new compositions from concert (scores/audio)

-(Maybe I could do something fancy like having two independently-scrolling columns---one of which is a quasi-blog in which to put little updates...)
+Maybe I could do something fancy like having two independently-scrolling columns---one of which is a quasi-blog in which to put little updates...

+There's a solution to this given [here](https://jsfiddle.net/wQ6WQ/1/) which was originally linked from [here](https://stackoverflow.com/questions/15453410/independent-column-scroll-in-html-page).